abman23/genai-mimo-ch-pred/README.md

 # Generative vs. Predictive Models in Massive MIMO Channel Prediction

-This repo is the implementation of our paper ["Generative vs. Predictive Models in Massive MIMO Channel Prediction"], which is under review.
+This repo is the implementation of our paper "Generative vs. Predictive Models in Massive MIMO Channel Prediction", <em>currently under review</em>.

 ## Highlights